DonSaul/CLPLDOTNETTASKS/Task-3/Readme.md

 ### 2. UserInteraction

 **Responsibility**:
-- The `UserInteraction` class handles all user interactions.
+- Handle all user interactions.
 It prompts the user for input, calls the appropriate methods from the `Solver` class, and displays the results.
 - It acts as an interface between the user and the application's logic.

 **Methods**: